 • An example of this is a child theme on a Genesis framework that is usually built with brick interior walls.
 The advantage of this is that it is doubtful that you will break anything on your site.
 It is built for optimized SEO, speed performance, and specific functions.
 It is solid and trustworthy and usually comes with excellent support.

 • Elegant Themes, on the other hand, are built with drywall.
-It has a drag and drop interface, making it super easy for someone with no coding skills to build beautiful websites.
+It has a drag-and-drop interface, making it super easy for someone with no coding skills to build beautiful websites.
 The downside is that these themes use a lot of extra code in the background that slows down your site.
 Changing themes will also cause your site to look super wonky, and you will need an expert to help you clean up all the extra code.
-However, if you do not mind getting messy with changes and like to have complete control over your website, then a theme that comes with a drag and drop interface is brilliant!
+However, if you do not mind getting messy with changes and want complete control over your website, then a theme with a drag-and-drop interface is brilliant!

 • So, where do page builders like Elimentor, Divi, and the Beaver Builder come into play?
-They are the DIY kits that help you to make changes to the interior of your website.
+They are the DIY kits that help you make changes to your website’s interior.
 Giving you tools to create your own look and feel within the theme.
 They do, however, slow down your speed with extra code in the background.
 Gutenberg is a page builder that helps you create custom layouts without the extra code slowing down your site.
 Gutenberg is more hardcore DIY, but it is worth learning to use.
 When you build pages in Gutenberg, you have a much cleaner transition between themes if you ever choose to change in the future too.

 Plugins – The furniture of your website

 Plugins help to add extra functionality to your website.
 It turns the beautifully designed spaces of your theme into usable spaces with a specific function.
-Invite your customers in with a plugin that showcases your Instagram feed or give them a free gift for signing up to your newsletter through an opt-in box plugin etc. Plugins also add security and safety for you and your customers.
-There are various ways you can use plugins like Woocommerce to build a shop and payment system within your website or a plugin that will allow your customers to browse your products and services on your site but pay at a different location.
+Invite your customers in with a plugin that showcases your Instagram feed or give them a free gift for signing up for your newsletter through an opt-in box plugin etc. Plugins also add security and safety for you and your customers.
+You can use plugins like Woocommerce to build a shop and payment system within your website or a plugin that will allow your customers to browse your products and services on your site but pay at a different location.

-When it comes to the interior decorating of your website with plugins, the key is minimalism and a Marie Kondo type of approach.
-If it does not make your website happy and bring your customers joy then chuck it!
-Please just say a loving “good-bye” to the developer who put their heart and soul into developing some of these tools.
+When it comes to interior decorating your website with plugins, the key is minimalism and a Marie Kondo approach.
+If it does not make your website happy and bring your customers joy, then chuck it!
+Please just say a loving “goodbye” to the developer who put their heart and soul into developing some of these tools.
 Especially some of the free tools!
 Having too many plugins can cause slow speed.
-So, be careful to only add plugins as you need them and remove those you are not using.
+So, be careful only to add plugins as you need them and remove those you are not using.
 You can always add them back on at a later stage.
 Having two baths in one tiny bathroom can be problematic.
 So always add only one plugin at a time and see if it is causing a conflict with another plugin first.
-It is also good practice to backup your website before adding a plugin that adds big functionality like Woocommerce or a page builder.
+It is also good practice to back up your website before adding a plugin that adds big functionality like Woocommerce or a page builder.

-We have taken a look at the main components that is needed for a WordPress website.
+We have taken a look at the main components that are needed for a WordPress website.

 - A domain name that will point customers and visitors to your website no matter where it is hosted.